CrevasseCrew/crevassecrew/docs/posts/panos_api_auth.md

     -d cmd='<show><system><info></info></system></show>'
     ```

-The XML response to the API query for the operational command of 'show systme info' would look like the following:
+The XML response to the API query for the operational command of 'show system info' would look like the following:
 ```xml
 <response status="success">
   <result>